-OVERSIGHT OF CYBERSECURITY RISKS The Company considers management of cybersecurity and digital risk as essential for enabling success.
+The Company considers management of cybersecurity and digital risk as essential for enabling success.
 United established a risk-based strategy informed by guiding principles from industry standard cybersecurity and risk management frameworks, such as those published by the National Institute of Standards and Technology ("NIST").
-The Company's cybersecurity risk management framework is integrated with the Company's Enterprise Risk Management ("REM") process that is subject to oversight by the Audit Committee.
+The Company's cybersecurity risk management framework is integrated with the Company's Enterprise Risk Management ("ERM") process that is subject to oversight by the Audit Committee.
 Cybersecurity risks are one of the key risks regularly evaluated, assessed and monitored as part of the Company's overall ERM process.
 The Company's Cybersecurity and Digital Risk ("CDR") organization established its risk-based approach using guiding principles from well-regarded cybersecurity and risk management frameworks published by the NIST.
-The Company's approach is centered on five pillars of focus: 1) Protecting and Defending United's Critical Assets, Data and Operations; 2) Reducing and Mitigating United's Cybersecurity, Digital and Technology Risks; 3) Evolving Best in Class Cybersecurity and Digital Solutions.
+The Company's approach is centered on five pillars of focus: 1) Protecting and Defending United's Critical Assets, Data and Operations; 2) Reducing and Mitigating United's Cybersecurity, Digital and Technology Risks; 3) Evolving Best in Class Cybersecurity and Digital Risk Capabilities; 4) Ensuring Cyber-Resilient Business Operations; and 5) Enabling Business Outcomes and Growth Through Secure Digital Solutions.
 To operationalize these pillars and maintain the confidentiality, integrity and availability of its data and systems, the Company uses various technologies, processes and teams of skilled individuals.
-The Company also participates with industry organization security training as part of its employee education and development program.
-The Company also participates with industry organizations to exchange timely threat information and improve the collective defense of the aviation security training as part of its employee education and development program.
+The Company incorporates regular information security training as part of its employee education and development program.
+The Company also participates with industry organizations to exchange timely threat information and improve the collective defense of the aviation sector.
+The Company consistently seeks opportunities to improve its CDR members.

+United's Chief Information Security Officer oversees the CDR organization and the Company's approach to managing cybersecurity and

 United's Chief Information Security Officer oversees the CDR organization and the Company's approach to managing cybersecurity and digital risk.
-United's Chief Information Security Officer is supported by the Company at the highest levels and regularly engages with cross- functional teams at the Company, including Digital Technology, Legal, Audit, Human Resources, Facilities and Corporate Risk.
+United's Chief Information Security Officer is supported by the Company at the highest levels and regularly engages with crefunctional teams at the Company, including Digital Technology, Legal, Audit, Human Resources, Facilities and Corporate Risk.

 The Audit Committee provides oversight of the Company's assessment and risk management policies and strategies with respect to significant business risks, including cybersecurity and digital risk.
 On a regular basis, the Audit Committee receives reports from the Company's Chief Information Security Officer or her representative(s) regarding the identification and management of cybersecurity risks, including when applicable, notable cybersecurity threats or incidents impacting the aviation sector or the Company, results of independent third-party assessments of the Company's cybersecurity program, key metrics, capabilities, resourcing and strategy regarding the Company's cybersecurity program and updates related to cybersecurity regulatory developments.
 For more information, please see Item 1C, "Cybersecurity" in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2023.
-INTERNAL AUDIT The internal audit function is directly overseen by the Audit Committee and operating pursuant to a charter, which is reviewed and approved annually by the Audit Committee, identifies and helps mitigate risk, and improves internal controls.
-The Audit Committee is responsible for reviewing and approving management's appointment, replacement, reassignment or dismissal of the Vice President - Internal Audit (or any other individual performing the function of the senior internal audit executive (the "Chief Audit Executive" or the "CAE")).
-The Audit Committee reviews the summaries of the internal audit reports to management and management's responses and discussion with the CAE, management, and the independent auditors, as appropriate.
-The Audit Committee further reviews the significant internal audit findings and management's responses to such findings.
-The Audit Committee reviews with independent auditors, the CAE and management the extent to which changes or improvements in financial or accounting practices and internal controls that were previously reviewed and/or approved by the Audit Committee have been implemented.
-The Audit Committee also meets separately, periodically, with management, the independent auditors and the CAE.